jsutphen/shortUrl/README.md

-This is a basic url shortener made using node/express and mongodb.
+This is a basic url shortener made as a learning project using node/express and mongodb.
 It provides a start page where one can request a short url which redirects to the provided original url.

 To make it work:
 * clone the repository